moneybaggjoe/passport-genius/README.md

 # passport-genius

-OAuth 2.0 authentication strategy for the [Genius API](https://docs.genius.com).
+OAuth 2.0 authentication strategy for [Genius](https://genius.com/).

+## Overview

+This module extends [passport-oauth2](https://www.passportjs.org/packages/passport-oauth2/).
+It enables users to sign into third-party websites and apps using their Genius account.

+## Audience

+Developers can plug this library into any Node.js application or framework that supports [Connect](https://github.com/senchalabs/connect#readme)-style middleware, including [Express](https://expressjs.com/).
+The Genius strategy serves as a user authentication method for [social login](https://en.wikipedia.org/wiki/Social_login), which eliminates the need for developers to manage usernames and passwords.

 ## Install